Below you’ll find a summary of each of the four elements of the Dell Technologies Management Challenge.

 Stage 4 – Run (pairs to run set loops of 1.5km, 3km and 5km)

-In parallel to the adventure race, teams must complete this task within a set time period and submit it by by Saturday evening.
-Information on how to submit the task will be provided in event rules sent to each team captain and there will be allocated time and space available for teams to work on their tasks on Friday afternoon at the start of the event between 2pm and 5pm.
+Information on how to submit the task will be provided in event rules sent to each team captain and there will be allocated time and space available for teams to work on their tasks on Friday afternoon at the start of the event.

-The submitted entries will then be scored by a partner business school who will award scores which will affect how many minutes are taken from each team’s final challenge.
+Our partner business school will award scores which will affect how many minutes are taken from each team’s final challenge.

 |Scoring Band (%)||Minutes taken from final time|